jboss-developer/jboss-eap-quickstarts/README.md

 Note that we use the `jboss-as-quickstart@jboss.org` user for these examples.
 You need to substitute it with your own user name.

 Open a shell command prompt and change to a directory of your choice.
-Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6` for quickstarts running on JBoss Enterprise Application Platform 6, or `jbossas-7` for quickstarts running on JBoss AS 7:
+Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6` for quickstarts running on JBoss Enterprise Application Platform 6.1 or later:

     rhc app create -a kitchensinkangularjs -t APPLICATION_TYPE

 _NOTE_: The domain name for this application will be `kitchensinkangularjs-YOUR_DOMAIN_NAME.rhcloud.com`.
 Here we use the _quickstart_ domain.
 You will need to replace it with your own OpenShift domain name.

-This command creates an OpenShift application called `kitchensinkangularjs` and will run the application inside the `jbosseap-6`  or `jbossas-7` container.
+This command creates an OpenShift application called `kitchensinkangularjs` and will run the application inside the `jbosseap-6` container.
 You should see some output similar to the following:

     Creating application: kitchensinkangularjs
     Now your new domain name is being propagated worldwide (this might take a minute)...